Rheumatology & Immunology | Anatomy and Physiology

 Red blood cells can be typed based on their surface antigens.
 ABO blood type, in which individuals are type A, B, AB, or O according to their genetics, is one example.
 A separate antigen system seen on red blood cells is the Rh antigen.
 When someone is “A positive” for example, the positive refers to the presence of the Rh antigen, whereas someone who is “A negative” would lack this molecule.

 An interesting consequence of Rh factor expression is seen in erythroblastosis fetalis, a hemolytic disease of the newborn (Figure 21.30).
-This disease occurs when mothers negative for Rh antigen have multiple Rh-positive children.
-During the birth of a first Rh-positive child, the mother makes a primary anti-Rh antibody response to the fetal blood cells that enter the maternal bloodstream.
-If the mother has a second Rh-positive child, IgG antibodies against Rh-positive blood mounted during this secondary response cross the placenta and attack the fetal blood, causing anemia.
-This is a consequence of the fact that the fetus is not genetically identical to the mother, and thus the mother is capable of mounting an immune response against it.
+This disease occurs when people negative for Rh antigen have multiple Rh-positive children.
+During the birth of a first Rh-positive child, the birth parent makes a primary anti-Rh antibody response to the fetal blood cells that enter the pregnant person’s bloodstream.
+If the same parent has a second Rh-positive child, IgG antibodies against Rh-positive blood mounted during this secondary response cross the placenta and attack the fetal blood, causing anemia.
+This is a consequence of the fact that the fetus is not genetically identical to the birth parent, and thus the parent is capable of mounting an immune response against it.
 This disease is treated with antibodies specific for Rh factor.
-These are given to the mother during the first and subsequent births, destroying any fetal blood that might enter her system and preventing the immune response.
+These are given to the pregnant person during the first and subsequent births, destroying any fetal blood that might enter their system and preventing the immune response.

 Tissue transplantation is more complicated than blood transfusions because of two characteristics of MHC molecules.
 These molecules are the major cause of transplant rejection (hence the name “histocompatibility”).
 MHC polygeny refers to the multiple MHC proteins on cells, and MHC polymorphism refers to the multiple alleles for each individual MHC locus.
 Thus, there are many alleles in the human population that can be expressed (Table 21.8 and Table 21.9).
 When a donor organ expresses MHC molecules that are different from the recipient, the latter will often mount a cytotoxic T cell response to the organ and reject it.
 Histologically, if a biopsy of a transplanted organ exhibits massive infiltration of T lymphocytes within the first weeks after transplant, it is a sign that the transplant is likely to fail.
 The response is a classical, and very specific, primary T cell immune response.
 As far as medicine is concerned, the immune response in this scenario does the patient no good at all and causes significant harm.